OnigiriByte/ProtoBot/README.md

 # ProtoBot

-This project serves as a learning endeavor, where we explore the world of building Discord bots using Python and chosen libraries. 🤖✨
+This project serves as a learning endeavor, where we explore/dive into developing Discord bots, adding features we find useful or entertaining using Python and chosen libraries. 🤖✨